pydykit/pydykit/docs/examples/lorenz.md

-Let's use the system class `pydykit.systems_dae.Lorenz` to simulate the famous [Lorenz attractor][wiki_lorenz], which can be interpreted as a quasilinear differential algebraic equation (DAE).
+Let's use the system class `pydykit.systems_dae.Lorenz` to simulate the famous [Lorenz attractor][wiki_lorenz], which is modelled in terms a quasilinear differential algebraic equations.
 <!-- TODO: insert link -->

 ```python exec="true" source="tabbed-right"